 With the arrival of The Maiden Collection my sculptural journey was to attain quite unprecedented levels of documentation.
 For not only was each of the 41 sculptures photographed, cataloged and serial numbered, but each piece was to receive its own martincooney.com Home Page, along with an entire page in my ongoing Marble Sculpture Collection Series Catalog AtoZ.

 Consequently, what sets my Collections Series Marble Sculpture apart from that of my other work, is the sheer extent to which it is documented.

 And so, now you have it.
 “What is all this Collection Series Marble Sculpture” I heard you wondering.

 Well, aside from the sheer amount of work, experience and physical will it takes to carve, you also now know just how all-encompassing is its very public documentation.

 Please do stop by THE KMJ, 111 AABC Suite D, Aspen, Colorado, at the next opportunity.
-We’ll continue this discussion at length, and I’ll have the chance to convince you that the future of marble sculpture is “light, portable, and carve for full immersion in the real world”.
+We’ll continue this discussion at length, and I’ll have the chance to convince you that the future of marble sculpture is “light, portable, and carved for full immersion in the real world”.